Human security: Gender and human security

 Human security focuses on the serious neglect of gender concerns under the traditional security model.
 Traditional security's focus on external military threats to the state has meant that the majority of threats women face have been overlooked.
 It has recently been argued that these forms of violence are often overlooked because expressions of masculinity in contexts of war have become the norm.
 By focusing on the individual, the human security model aims to address the security concerns of both women and men equally.
 However, as of recent conflicts, it is believed that the majority of war casualties are civilians and that "such a conclusion has sometimes led to the assumptions that women are victimized by war to a greater extent than men, because the majority of adult civilians are women, and when the populations of civilian women and children are added together, they outnumber male combatants.
 Furthermore, in the post-war context women survivors generally outnumber men and so it is often said that women as a group bear a greater burden for post-war recovery".
 Women are often victims of violence and conflict: they form the majority of civilian deaths; the majority of refugees; and, are often the victims of cruel and degrading practices, such as rape.
 Women's security is also threatened by unequal access to resources, services and opportunities.
-The UN Special Rapporteur on Violence Against Women, as of 1995, suggested that the problem is not just a social one, but requires evaluation of the political institutions which uphold unequal system of domination.
+The UN Special Rapporteur on Violence Against Women, as of 1995, suggested that the problem is not just a social one, but requires evaluation of the political institutions which uphold the unequal system of domination.
 Women's rights are neglected especially in the Middle East and Southeast Asian regions where customary practices are still prevalent.
-Although there are different opinions on the issue of customary practices, it infringes upon human security's notion where women and men are innated with equal human rights.
-Attempts to eradicate such violent customary practices requires political and legal approaches where human security in relation to gender should be brought up as the main source of assertion.
+Although there are different opinions on the issue of customary practices, it infringes upon human security's notion that women and men are innated with equal human rights.
+Attempts to eradicate such violent customary practices require political and legal approaches where human security in relation to gender should be brought up as the main source of assertion.
 Such cruel customary practices as honor killing, burning brides and widows, child marriage are still in existence because of women's vulnerability in economic independence and security.
 Human security in relationship to gender tries to overthrow such traditional practices that are incompatible to the rights of women.
-Also human security seeks to empower women, through education, participation and access, as gender equality is seen as a necessary precondition for peace, security and a prosperous society.
+Also, human security seeks to empower women, through education, participation and access, as gender equality is seen as a necessary precondition for peace, security and a prosperous society.